 The Company uses estimates to determine the fair value of common shares that were issued in the Transaction to acquire CBTI.
 The share price is calculated by allocating the subscription price received prior to becoming a public company between the half warrant and common share, where the fair value of the half warrant is calculated using the Black-Scholes model.

-Notes to the Condensed Consolidated Interim Financial Statements March 31, 2020 (Unaudited - Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2020 (Unaudited - Expressed in Canadian dollars)

 6. Accounts Receivable and Other Receivables